sodadata/docs/soda/setup-guide.md

 * write data quality checks

 Use this setup for: <br />
-✅ **A small team**: Manage data quality within a small data engineering team or data anlytics team who is comfortable working with the command-line and YAML files to design and execute scans for data quality. <br />
+✅ **A small team**: Manage data quality within a small data engineering team or data analytics team who is comfortable working with the command-line and YAML files to design and execute scans for data quality. <br />
 ✅ **POC**: Conduct a proof-of-concept evaluation of Soda as a data quality testing and monitoring tool.
 See: [Take a sip of Soda]({% link soda/quick-start-sip.md %})<br />
 ✅ **Basic DQ**: Start from scratch to set up basic data quality checks on key datasets.
-See: TBD w/ check suggetions
+See: [Check suggestions]({% link soda-library/check-suggestions.md %})<br />

 Requirements:
 * Python 3.8 or greater